Padandi Munduku: Plot

 During 1920, the time of British Raj in Madras State a train accident separates freedom fighter couple Santhamma (G. Varalakshmi) and husband Dharmarao (K. V. S. Sarma).
-However, Santhamma survives and brings up her son Sathyadev (Jaggaiah) and adopts another son Arjun (Master Suresh), and inculcates in them Gandhiji's principles.
+However, Santhamma survives and brings up her son Sathyadev (Jaggaiah) and adopts another son Arjun (Master Suresh), and inculcates in them Gandhi's principles.
 Arjun participates in the 1930 Salt Satyagraha, kills a British officer, and flies the Indian tricolor flag.
 On the other hand, DSP Sankara Rao (Gummadi), the brother of Santhamma, working under the British administration, summons Santhamma for the act, and her son Arjun is imprisoned.

 However, with the help of Sankara Rao's daughter Sarala (Jamuna) and her follower Vinayak (Ramana Reddy), Sathyadev rescues Arjun from a hospital where he is being treated.
 Dharmarao brings the grievously injured Sathyadev and Arjun home.
 However, his second wife's son Suresh (Kantha Rao) drives them to Sankara Rao's house instead of the doctor's home.
 Sarala manages to free them from the home.
 Having identified themselves as vigilantes to Rao's wife, Sathyadev and Arjun take shelter at Rao's house without his knowledge, Rao's wife Parvathi (Hemalatha) realizes that Arjun is their lost child.
-When an unnerved Rao and a British official tries to take them into custody, Sathyadev and Arjun kill the corrupt British officer and escape.
+When an unnerved Rao and a British official try to take them into custody, Sathyadev and Arjun kill the corrupt British officer.
 In the ensuing chase and shootout, Santhamma, who comes in between, succumbs to bullet injuries and dies.
 A repentant Rao resigns his job opposing the British raj's atrocities towards Indians and protests, with India attaining independence, Sathyadev and Arjun are released from the prison.